VadymNikitan/SOC-Home-Lab-Azure/cases/002-SMB-Password-Spraying-Detection/README.md

 **FailureReasons:** ["0x80090308"] (SEC_E_INVALID_TOKEN): The security token supplied during authentication was invalid or could not be processed.

 The value 59 represents all matching NTLM authentication failures observed on CORP-WS-001 during the one-day investigation window.
-As seen in incident page only 10 failed attempts linked to this case.The remaining majority of the failed attempts occurred before the incident was triggered, due to multiple simulated attack attempts executed for tuning a correct detection rule.
+As seen in incident page only 10 failed attempts linked to this case.
+The remaining majority of the failed attempts occurred before the incident was triggered, due to multiple simulated attack attempts executed for tuning a correct detection rule.

 ### Step 4 - More detailed analysis to detect unique IPs 2: